This post was originally published in February 2013 and last updated on in April 2020 with the above live stream video

-Chris Chisholm is founder and co-owner of Wolf Camp and the Wolf College.
+Chris Chisholm is founder and co-owner of Wolf Camp and the Conservation College.
 For excellent traditional bow and arrow making instruction with Chris as lead instructor, check out these great courses:

 Every March: Saturday Bow & Arrow Making Workshop in Western Washington with the Conservation College.

 Every August: Five Day Ancient Artisans – Classic Crafts & Traditional Technologies in Western Washington with the Conservation College.